Why you should read these

 Our failure or delay in enforcing or partially enforcing any provision of the terms won't be construed as a waiver of any of our rights under the terms.
 This means that if we don't insist immediately that you do anything you're required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that won't mean you don't have to do those things, and it won't prevent us taking steps against you at a later date.

 By using the app or website you agree you're solely responsible for ensuring you have permission to use any relevant vehicle.
-Cuvva has no control and takes no responsibility for the relevant vehicle.
+Cuvva has no control and takes no responsibility for the relevant vehicle or your behaviour.
+Please remember to abide by our Expected Behaviour Policy when lending or borrowing a vehicle.

-We don't guarantee the solvency of any insurer we help arrange your purchase Products from.
+We don't guarantee the solvency of any insurer we help arrange your purchase of Products from.
 An insolvent insurer may be unable to pay a proportion or all of any claim made.
 If an insurer becomes insolvent you may need to pay a further premium to pay for alternative insurance cover.
 In the event an insurer becomes insolvent, we'll let you know as soon as we can and help as best we can.
+We will not be liable to pay out any claims or fulfil any obligations owed to you by an insolvent insurer.

-The laws of England and Wales apply to our service.
-Any disputes are intended to be heard by the Courts of England and Wales.
-But we recognise you're free to choose the laws and jurisdiction of Scotland, or Northern Ireland, if you're resident there and wish to do so.
+The laws of England and Wales apply to our products, services and these terms.
+Any disputes arising are subject to the jurisdiction of Courts of England and Wales.
+If you are resident in Scotland or Northern Ireland, we recognise that you’re free to bring your dispute in the courts of your local jurisdiction, if you wish to do so.